VadimIpatov/zbx_pacemaker/README.md

 * Create "virtual" host object with virtual ip address as network interface and link this template.

 ## Testing
-You can check that everything working correctly using crm_mon dumps in “tests” folder.
+You can check that everything works correctly by using crm_mon dumps in “tests” folder.

 For this purpose you need to copy dumps to cluster nodes (or use your own) and add this UserParameter to config:

 ``UserParameter=pacemaker.test[*], cat /etc/zabbix/zabbix_agentd.d/tests/$1``

 Then change "pacemaker.status" item key to "pacemaker.test[sampleN.xml]" and save.

 Also you could manually edit sample file for test different cluster states.